-Only 14 km off the coast of Ierapetra, in the stunning south of Crete, Chrissi island is a magnificent gem and a natural ecosystem with pristine beaches facing the Libyan sea.
+Only 14 km off the coast of Ierapetra, on the southern coast of Crete, Chrissi island is a magnificent gem and a natural ecosystem with pristine beaches facing the Libyan sea.
 Popular among day-trippers, Chrissi’s bare geography features white sand beaches and turquoise clear waters.
 In this article, you will learn how to organize a day trip to Chrissi Island, one of the last uninhabited spots remaining on Crete.